Shivamlfc9/Shivamlfc9/README.md

 - 👋 Hi, I’m @Shivamlfc9
 - 👀 I’m interested in ...
 Python & Javascript Programming
-- 🌱 I’m currently learning ...DevOps
+- 🌱 Also, I’m currently learning ...DevOps
-- 💞️ I’m looking to collaborate on ...Web/Server & Mobile APPs
+- 💞️ I’m looking to collaborate on ...Websites,Web-Apps & Mobile Apps
 - 📫 How to reach me ...@mr_achrekar_s9

 <!---